 Nonetheless, no reason not to share their accomplishments with the CIDU crowd!

 Stan sends in this pair, with Bob Ball joining in on the Mother Goose.
 The first is a CIDU.
 The second perhaps explains the first, but definitely deserves a Geezer tag.
 Barney Miller‘s last episode was over 40 years ago.

 In January of 2018 CIDU Bill implemented a Contact form page*, and during February 2018 a few readers used that form to send in their suggestions for cartoons to run and analyze on CIDU.
 We recently stumbled on that cache, and will be running three.

 Thanks to Bill Kiraly for this near-synchronicity, which he calls “Great synchronicity for Feb 1 Non Sequitur and Jan 30 Speed Bump”.

-Thanks to Boise Ed for noticing and sending in this pairing!
+Thanks to Boise Ed for this tightly-matching-motto synchronous pair!

 I am still in the market for a quick-and-easy lesson on how to turn auto-rotate off on my iPad momentarily, so I can turn it to more easily read sideways or ʇxǝʇ uʍop ǝpısdn, especially in images.
 For those not ready to risk neck strain trying to read the motto in the last panel of the Ginger Meggs, Editor Phsiiicidu has kindly provided a clipped and de-rotated image; and Ed provides a transcription as he discusses the synchronicity.